Saturday; January 9th, 2016

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” ― Maya Angelou

 Maya Angelou’s quote resonantes with me here.
 Tact and respect are necessary to convey your point to someone on the fence or in opposition to your own.
 Slow down.
 Be considerate.
 There are better ways to make people listen when you speak.

 That being said, I’m tired of being lectured to about a position I already believe in, spoken over to be made to feel ashamed when I try to get a word in edgewise about nuance.
 I don’t want to have another echo chamber that demonizes people for their missteps based in naivete.
 I’m tired of being spoken over before I get the chance to convey the whole thought.
 The conversation isn’t over when all parties have stated their final positions.
 Talking about policy is the next step and is the more interesting and useful conversation.

 Grateful for This Experience

-Race relations being a normal part of public discourse in the US and being a member of the ‘model minority’ kept me from experiencing any intentionally malicious or overly inappropriate harassment for a very long time.
+Race relations being a normal part of public discourse in the US and being a member of the ‘model minority’ kept me from experiencing any intentionally malicious or overtly sexual or violent harassment for a very long time.
 Moving here has been eye-opening in a way that I didn’t anticipate would take place.
 More and more, I feel lucky to have been born who I am and raised in this cross-cultural space.
 I got a shortcut to empathy and a first hand experience of the social struggles that are coalescing in this generation.